 3 Tips to Avoid Insurance Cancelation When You Can't Afford Repairs

 When you fail to comply with requests from the insurance company, they may not renew your policy when it expires, or they may cancel your policy in the middle of the term.
-Every insurance company is different, so be sure and check with your own representative to understand what the consequences may be in your particular circumstance.
-Here are some general tips and guidelines for you to consider to try and keep your policy in force.
+Every insurance company is different.
+Be sure to check with your own representative to understand what the consequences may be in your circumstance.
+Here are some general tips and guidelines for you to consider to avoid having your policy canceled if you do not do home repairs.

 Get an estimate or second opinion of the work that needs to be done by a licensed professional.
 Very often, the insurance company will require immediate action on repairs, but this is only because they are following their general guidelines.
 If you go out and get a professional second opinion, they may tell you that the situation is actually okay, or can be put off for a few months or years.
 This is particularly common when a home is in better shape than usual or has used special materials or received updates that only a professional in the field would be able to see.